Emotional-Toys/l-code/Reference.md

 ```

 ### _Stack Commands_ <a name="stack"></a>
 The following commands operate on the stack.
-R-Code manages the stack in the same manner as Forth: The last item placed on the stack is the first one removed.
+L-Code manages the stack in the same manner as Forth: The last item placed on the stack is the first one removed.

 |      Command     |                         Action                         |
 |:----------------:|:------------------------------------------------------:|